peterjmit/sublime-phpspec-snippets/README.md

 great if some folks could contribute.

 ## TODO
-* Place cursor in correct position for generated example
+* Fix code for positioning cursor
 * Snippets for creating a "it_" tempalte

 [1]: http://phpspec.net